JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("How many bones are in the human body?") print(" ")
+    print("4.
+How many bones are in the human body?") print(" ")
     print("A. 207, B. 205, C. 206, D. 208 ")
     print(" ")